 The original ascent from the valley floor was 6 days.
 Me, not up to that - ever.

 I did lead the tip pitch, because I was the lightest, and crucial piton placements were eroded and insecure.
 It took a little more than half a day.

 Getting back was an epic Tyrolean traverse on ropes to the rim.

 The waterfall roared and occasionally a fine mist was blown in our direction.
 A fine time.

 The East Buttress of El Capitan rock in Yosemite.

 A MUCH lower angle climb than the famous routes.
 Still took about 8 hours of scampering.

 With our hands beat up from the multi-day effort on Panorama Point

 (1st ascent of the "Iluminata of the Ilhouette") we turned to a much smaller rock.

-Still, my partner fell with the rope between his legs, and we retreated from that
+Still, my partner fell ("astride the rude rope") apologies) and we retreated from that